-1cup(225 g or 8 oz package) cream cheese, softened, but still cool
+1cup(225 g or 8 oz block) cream cheese, softened, but still cool

 ½teaspoonpure vanilla extract